 Direct line to the staff office is: 0191 4041022

-Department is managed by: Safe Care Lead Midwife Jacqueline Ramshaw
+Department is managed by: Midwife ward manager Jacqueline Ramshaw

-The department is staffed with a team of midwives, physiotherapists, maternity care assistants, medical staff, clerical officer and domestic staff.
+Ward 22 is staffed with a team of midwives, maternity care assistants, physiotherapists, medical staff, clerical officer and domestic staff.
 Anaesthetic and paediatric staff attend the department when requested to assist and advise on care management.

 Infant feeding policy

-Breastfeeding is the best and most natural start to give your baby.
 The Department of Health recommends exclusive breastfeeding for the first six months of a baby’s life as it provides all the nutrients a baby needs.
 It also ensures that your baby receives vital immunity to protect him/her against illness.
-Artificial milk is not provided by the Trust
+However at South Tyneside Foundation Trust we support mother’s choice of feeding method although artificial milk is not provided by the Trust.

 South Tyneside District Hospital, South Shields, 0191 404 1000